Is there any support available for patient and public involvement (PPI) in the development of my application?

 Yes, your local Research Design Service may be available to provide support.
 Each member also has a PPI lead in place who might be able to support you.
 Additional guidelines can be found in the PPI section of the SPCR website under resources for researchers.

 What are the start dates for the fellowships?

 Usually the Primary Care Clinicians Career Progression Fellowships start in August of the year you submitted the application, though there is some flexibility with this start date.
 The Post-Doctoral Fellowships start, depending on which competition you applied for, in either April of October.

 Will there be more opportunities to apply for a fellowship from the SPCR?

 Yes there will be.
-The GP Career Progression Fellowship competition will run annually.
-The Post-Doctortoral Fellowship competition will be run twice a year, once with an expected start date in October, once with a start date in April.
+The Primary Care Clinicians Career Progression Fellowship competition will run annually, launching in April.
+The Post-Doctortoral Fellowship competition will be run twice a year; in Autumn with an expected start date in April and in Spring with an expected start date in October.

-Can I apply for this Fellowship while still in GP training?
+Can I apply for this Fellowship whilst still in clinical training?

 Questions specifically for Post-Doctoral Fellowship

 Will the SPCR Post-Doctoral Fellowship be considered as an Advanced Fellowship by the NIHR?

 No, it won't be.
 As such, the SPCR fellowship won't reduce the number of times you can hold an NIHR Advanced Fellowship.